eddieh/Configuration/README.md

 This project demonstrates how to consolidate configurations for Apple projects and Android projects all in one place.
-It also demonstrates how in-development or temporary configurations can be kept out of the mainline preventing conflict with other team members.
+It also demonstrates how in-development or temporary configurations can be kept out of the mainline preventing conflicts with other team members.
 In addition configurations can be saved and easily applied for any number of scenarios such as developing, testing, debugging, staging, production, release, profiling and so on.